-If an employee is called back to work, he or she shall, upon reporting, receive a minimum of four (4) hours work, or if four (4) hours work is not furnished, a minimum of four (4) hours pay at time and one-half (1-1/2).
-This provision does not apply to instances in which the employee is called to report before his or her regular starting time and performs the work as an extension of the regular work day.
+If an employee is called back to work, they shall, upon reporting, receive a minimum of four (4) hours work, or if four (4) hours work is not furnished, a minimum of four (4) hours pay at time and one-half (1-1/2).
+This provision does not apply to instances in which the employee is called to report before their regular starting time and performs the work as an extension of the regular work day.